Joseph Bushnell Ames: Career

 Ames wrote over a dozen novels, primarily Westerns, during the 1910s and 1920s.
 Some of his works, including the posthumously published The Bladed Barrier, included fantasy themes.
 While Ames' books were set in the Western United States (the famous Pete, cow-puncher - A Story of the Texas Plains, is one example), it is unclear whether he ever travelled there extensively.
 His novel Shoe-Bar Stratton was made into the 1922 Western film Catch My Smoke, directed by William Beaudine and featuring actors Tom Mix and Lillian Rich.

 Personal life

 For most of his writing career Ames lived in "Willow Hall," a mansion on his estate, "Speedwell," in Morristown, New Jersey.
 The estate was the former residence of industrialist George Vail.
 Today the home is preserved as a historic site.
-Ames' brother Peter Ashmun Ames, to whom Joseph dedicated his 1921 novel The Emerald Buddha, was an American intelligence officer and a member of the Cairo Gang.
+Ames' brother Peter Ashmun Ames, to whom Joseph dedicated his 1921 novel The Emerald Buddha, was an American who served in the British Army in the Grenadier Guards during World War I and then as a British military intelligence spymaster and a member of the Cairo Gang, until Bloody Sunday, when Lt.
+Ames was assassinated in Dublin by order of Michael Collins during the Irish War of Independence.
 The philanthropist Mary Warden Harkness, wife of Charles W. Harkness, was a first cousin of Ames' mother Eleanor.